 macOS is arguably the best desktop operating system.
 And while the debate on Mac, Windows, and Linux is going to last for ages, for what I do, macOS fits my needs better.
 One of the things that give macOS a clear advantage over its Windows and Linux counterparts is the luxury to have a wide assortment of highly efficient apps designed to bolster productivity.
 From feature-rich text editors to proficient task managers to high-end video editors, Mac App Store has got you fully covered.
 If you aren’t sure which one can suit your needs better, check out these 20 essential Mac apps that you should be using in 2020.

 Essential Mac Apps You Should be Using in 2020

 The essential Mac apps mentioned in the list are in no particular order.
 I use all of them on a regular basis and enjoy using them.
-Some of them are full fledged Mac apps while others are simple utilities which solve specific problems and make my life easier.
+Some of them are full-fledged Mac apps while others are simple utilities that solve specific problems and make my life easier.
 Keeping that in mind, let’s begin our list of the best Mac apps and utilities, shall we?

 Install: Free trial, pro plans start at $39

 3. ToothFairy: Connect Your AirPods/Bluetooth Devices with Mac Fast

 Apple AirPods are the fastest-selling accessory that the company has ever made and its users swear by its convenience.
 Thanks to the W1 Chip (H1 chip in the new AirPods), connecting them to your iOS devices is like a breeze.
 You just open the case next to your iPhone or iPad and they are connected within seconds.
 However, there is no such service for Macs.